 - (c) Acts of terrorism or war, or other occurrences that could disrupt social order.

 8. Risk related to Natural and Other Disasters

 If an earthquake, flood, or other natural disaster, as well as nuclear plant accident, or outbreak of a new type of infectious disease were to affect the operational bases of the MinebeaMitsumi Group or its suppliers, it could have a significant impact on our production and sales activities.

 9. Risk related to Compliance and Internal Controls

 We engage in a wide range of businesses all around the world and are subject to the laws and regulations that are in effect in each region.
 We have established and operate appropriate internal control systems needed to achieve our objectives.
 While these systems provide reasonable assurance that the methods used to prepare our financial statements are appropriate and in compliance with relevant laws, they cannot provide an absolute guarantee that all our objectives will be met.
 They are also not a guarantee that all potential risks we may face in the future, including legal violations, will be avoided.
 Changes in laws and regulations, including the interpretation or enforcement thereof, may make compliance more complex and could even incur higher costs related to compliance.

 10. Losses related to competition laws

 As already announced, some of our consolidated subsidiaries have been investigated by competition authorities for the alleged infringement of competition laws related to the trading of small-sized ball bearing products, etc.

-A class action suit was filed in Canada against MinebeaMitsumi and its subsidiaries in relation to these investigations, which have already been completed.
+Class-action lawsuits were filed in Canada against MinebeaMitsumi and its subsidiaries in relation to these investigations, which have already been completed.

 11. Risk related to accrued Post-Retirement Benefit and Pension Costs